Extensions of Lie-Rinehart algebras and cotangent bundle reduction: Description of the Poisson structure in terms of differentials

-\begin{proof} Since the structure map $\lambda\colon \mathcal L \to \mathrm TN$ has constant rank, $\lambda$ maps $\mathcal L$ onto the total space of a subbundle of the tangent bundle of $N$.
+\begin{proof} Since the anchor $\rho\colon \mathcal L \to \mathrm T\BB$ has constant rank, $\rho$ maps $\mathcal L$ onto the total space of a subbundle of the tangent bundle of $\BB$.
 As an $A$-module, $L''$ is the space of sections of this vector bundle whence $L''$ is necessarily projective as an $A$-module.
+Working over $A^{\mathcal F}$ as ground ring, cf. Remark \ref{rem6}, we conclude that the tautological Poisson bracket on $\Sigm_A[L]$ is still given by the formula {\rm \eqref{pois2}}.
 This implies the assertion. \end{proof}

 Here is a special case.